California intrastate ELD facts, exemptions and help (oh my)

 • Driver failed to manually add shipping document number.

-Zonar can help your fleet avoid ELD violations.
+Work with Zonar to avoid ELD violations.

-Given the California’s sizable geography and volume of intrastate commercial vehicles, having this sector of the industry move exclusively to ELDs is an undertaking.
-Implementing ELDs and training drivers to use it properly takes time, which makes choosing the right provider with the right technology important—the earlier the better.
-Drivers and fleet managers need time to familiarize themselves with the solution so they can avoid simple violations.
+Given the California’s sizable geography and volume of intrastate commercial vehicles, having this sector of the industry move exclusively to ELDs has been an undertaking.
+Implementing ELDs and training drivers to use it properly takes time, which makes choosing the right provider with the right technology important.